 • Breath of Graduated Driving License (GDL) laws

 • Average annual insurance costs for teen drivers

 • Teen emailing/texting and driving rates

 • Seat belt use for 18-year-old to 44-year-olds

-In 2020, Alaska landed in the #1 position as the safest state for teen drivers.
-At the other end of the spectrum, Montana ranked #50, the bottom of the barrel.
+In 2022, New York landed in the #1 position as the safest state for teen drivers.
+At the other end of the spectrum, Wyoming ranked #50, the bottom of the barrel.